 The answer is it depends on many factors, but I now think much more highly of Solidarity and will consider staying on the next few years, however my monthly subscription fee is increasing this October, so I still need to decide if traditional insurance is a wash or not cost-wise or worth it in other ways.

 Before getting the pro-active customer service outreach from Solidarity, the worst part for me was having this hanging over my head for months and months and over a year.
 I simply wanted to submit a bill and know it has been taken care of.
 I would rather have an honest, upfront, easy to work with health insurance provider, and for a year Solidarity had been the opposite of this.
-I have to say they are now the opposite of what I previously thought, I now see them as much more upfront and honest due to my recent expeirence.
+I have to say they are now the opposite of what I previously thought, I now see them as much more upfront, honest and capable due to my recent experience.

 I was very happy to be able to speak with a Solidarity customer service representative who was on point and had the power to deliver while I was on the phone with her.